Non-cooperation movement (2024): Reprisal attacks against Awami League supporters and police

 On the day of Sheikh Hasina's resignation, protesters vandalized statues of her father Sheikh Mujibur Rahman, the former president of Bangladesh, in Dhaka.
 They also set the Awami League's headquarters in Dhaka ablaze.
 The vandalizing of Sheikh Mujibur Rahman's statues has been compared with that of Saddam Hussain's statue in Baghdad on 2003.
 Houses or businesses of several Awami League leaders and activists were attacked.
 (Note: including Former President of Bangladesh Mohammad Abdul Hamid, Asaduzzaman Khan, Rezaul Haque Chowdhury, Mashrafe Mortaza, Zunaid Ahmed Palak, MP Shafiqul Islam Shimul, Sadhan Chandra Majumder and MP in Naogon, Ajmeri Osman, A. K. M. Bahauddin, Anisul Huq, Shahin Chakladar Nazmul Hassan, an Upazila chairman in Jhenaidah, four Jubo League activists in Chuadanga, Selim Khan Serniabat Sadiq Abdullah Shajahan Khan and AFM Bahauddin Nasim, Sheikh Rehana and Mustafa Kamal, Shirin Sharmin Chaudhury, two former MPs in Magura, Amir Hossain Amu) The Indira Gandhi Cultural Centre, operated by the Indian Council for Cultural Relations, and Sheikh Mujibur Rahman's residence in Dhanmondi, where he and his family were assassinated by military personnel in 1975, known as Bangabandhu Memorial Museum, were burnt and ransacked by the demonstrators.
 Two pro-government television stations were also forced off-air after being torched by demonstrators, including ATN Bangla.
 The Jatiya Sangsad Bhaban, which houses the Parliament of Bangladesh, was also stormed by protesters, who took 40 weapons from the building's security.
 These were later returned by students.
 The house of the Chief Justice of Bangladesh was vandalized by rioters who climbed the walls.
 Sheikh Rehana's residence in Gulshan, Dhaka, was also looted.
 The Mujibnagar Memorial Complex in Meherpur was also vandalized, resulting in damage to 600 sculptures.
-Incidents of vandalism were also recorded at the Bangladesh Shishu Academy, 22 branches of the Shilpakala Academy, and the Shasi Lodge and the Zainul Park in Mymensingh.
+Incidents of vandalism were also recorded at the Bangladesh Shishu Academy, 22 branches of the Bangladesh Shilpakala Academy, and the Shasi Lodge and the Zainul Park in Mymensingh.
 The 19th-century Bir Chandra Public Library in Comilla was also looted and burned, leading to the loss of several rare books.